 With the additional staff supported by the Mental Health Assistance Allocation plan, the district has increased support so that each school will have access to a mental health provider 4-5 days per week.
 This allows for one mental health provider (school psychologist, mental health counselor, or school social worker) to serve on the MTSS School-Based Problem Solving Team.
 This will also improve staffing ratios to allow for the delivery of a full range of services and effective school community partnerships.
 Through this role, they will collaborate with other team members to conduct suicide and threat assessments, crisis intervention, and individualized/small group student support.
 In addition, the school based mental health professional will provide comprehensive services to students at their school including individualized assessment, feedback, intervention, skill-based treatment, and relapse prevention through progress monitoring.
-Community-based and contract-based collaborative partners can also provide assistance with diagnosis, treatment, medication management, in-home support, and relapse prevention.
+Community-based and contract-based collaborative partners can also provide assistance with diagnosis, treatment, medication management, in-home support, crisis intervention, and relapse prevention.

-It is important to also note that for the 2019-2020 school year, NCSD has revamped the role of the school psychologist to adopt the model set forth by the National Association for School Psychologists, "Who Are School Psychologists?"
-(Attachment F).
+The Nassau County School District has also found great success in adopting the model for school psychologists set forth by the National Association for School Psychologists, "Who Are School Psychologists?"
+(Attachment E).
 Each school psychologist has been empowered to promote positive mental and behavioral health, help support and create safe and positive school climates, and to help strengthen family-school partnerships.
-In order to support this model, each school psychologist has been assigned to no more than one or two schools to increase the amount of time students receive or have access to direct mental health support in the school setting.
-They have been strategically placed to primarily serve in our elementary schools to support early identification and intervention and, as noted previously, is a key member of the MTSS School-Based Problem Solving Team In addition, NSCD has highly recommended that the MTSS School-Based Problem Solving Team members, mental health providers, and support staff to participate in training modules associated with Adverse Childhood Experiences in order to bring awareness of the impact of trauma on our young people.
+In order to support this model, each school psychologist has been assigned to no more than one or two schools to increase the amount of time students receive or have access to direct mental/behavioral health support in the school setting.
+They have been strategically placed to primarily serve in our elementary schools to support early identification and intervention and, as noted previously, is a key member of the MTSS School-Based Problem Solving Team.